 Please refer to the Health and Safety Policy with specific reference being made to Risk Assessments and the Medical Needs and Intimate Care policies.
-Mrs. Peachey and Mrs. Squires are both paediatric first aid trained so there is always a paediatric first aider on site.
+There is always a paediatric first aider on site.
 Ratios of children to adults are adhered to both in school and on school trips.
 Additional reference should also be made to the EYFS Risk Assessment.